Information for Faculty & Staff

 The NECC Research Guides are indexed in Google, and easily accessed from the library web page.
 If you are interested in having a guide created to complement your course or subject area, please contact us.
 New guides are added regularly.

-The NECC Librarians provide information literacy instruction for NECC classes.
-These sessions may be scheduled at any time the library is open.
-Days, evenings and Saturday mornings are included.
-Sessions are taught by a Reference Librarian, but the class instructor must also be present.
-The sessions are highly recommended for Comp 101 classes, and are useful for any class which includes a research component.
-Each of these sessions is designed to fill one fifty-minute class period.
-Please call or email to reserve time for one or more sessions at your earliest convenience.
+The NECC Librarians provide information literacy instruction for NECC courses, and sessions may be scheduled at any time the library is open, including evenings.
+Classes are taught by a Reference Librarian, but we require that the class instructor must also be present.
+Information literacy instruction is highly recommended for Comp 101 classes, but is also useful for courses which include any type of research component.
+Sessions are designed to fill one fifty-minute class period, but can be adjusted to fit various schedules.

 Library Research Assignments

-Incorporating library research into your class assignments can help your students to better understand how information is published and organized in the library and on the Web.
-NECC Librarians, with expert knowledge of the availability and organization of print and electronic information available, can help you to design effective library research assignments that avoid confusion and frustration among your students.
-Librarians can also help you to prevent and detect plagiarism.
-Call Gail Stuart at the Bentley Library at (978) 556-3400 or email firstname.lastname@example.org and Mike Hearn at the Lawrence Campus Library at (978) 738-7400 or email email@example.com
+Incorporating library research into your course assignments can help your students to better understand how information is published, organized, and disseminated in the library and on the Web.
+NECC Librarians, with expert knowledge of the availability and organization of print and electronic information, can help design effective research assignments that avoid confusion and frustration among your students, and help prevent plagiarism.
+Call Ann Grandmaison at the Bentley Library at (978) 556-3426 or email email@example.com, or Jenny Fielding at the Lawrence Campus Library at (978) 738-7400 or firstname.lastname@example.org.

-With your help, librarians can make library resources and services more accessible to your distance learners.
-Contact Ann Grandmaison at the Bentley Library at (978) 556-3426 or firstname.lastname@example.org.
+With your help, librarians can make library resources and services more accessible to your online learners.
+Contact Ann Grandmaison at the Bentley Library at (978) 556-3426 or email@example.com.

-It is easy to incorporate our electronic resources into your BlackBoard course with a few simple steps.
-To take advantage of this course enhancement, please contact one of the librarians
+It’s also easy to incorporate library resources into your BlackBoard course with a few simple steps.
+To take advantage of this course enhancement, please contact one of the librarians.

 Suggesting Items for Our Collections